5/14/2025

 Investor Relations and Corporate Affairs Officer

-first quarter 2025 financial results and business updates.
-This release and the slides we will use in today's presentation are available on the Investor section of the ADC Therapeutics website.
-I'm joined on today's call by our Chief Executive Officer, Amit Malik, who will discuss our operational performance and recent business highlights.
-Our Chief Medical Officer, Mohamed Zaki, who will discuss our clinical programs and updates, followed by our Chief Financial Officer, Pepe Carmona, who will review our first quarter 2025 financial results.
+Today we issued a press release announcing our first quarter 2025 financial results and business update.
+This release and the slides we will use in today's presentation are available on the investor section of the ADC Therapeutics website.
+I'm joined on today's call by our chief executive officer, Amit Malik, who will discuss our operational performance and recent business highlights. our Chief Medical Officer, Mohammad Zaki, who will discuss our clinical programs and updates, followed by our Chief Financial Officer, Pepe Carmona, who will review our first quarter 2025 financial results.
 We will then open the call for questions.
-Before we begin, I would like to remind listeners that some of the statements made during this conference call will contain forward-looking statements within the meaning of the Safe Harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995.
-These forward-looking statements are subject to certain known and unknown risks and uncertainties, and actual results, performance, and achievements could differ materially.
-They are identified and described in the accompanying slide presentation and in the company's filings with the SEC, including Form 10-K, 10-Q, and 8-K. ADC Therapeutics is providing this information as of today's date and does not undertake any obligation to update any forward-looking statements contained in this conference call The company cautions investors not to place undue reliance on these forward-looking statements.
+Before we begin, I would like to remind listeners that some of the statements made during this conference call will contain forward-looking statements within the meaning of the safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995.
+These forward-looking statements are subject to certain known and unknown risks and uncertainties, and actual results, performance, and achievement could differ materially.
+They are identified and described in the accompanying slide presentation and in the company's filings with the SEC, including Form 10-K, 10-Q, and 8-K. ADC Therapeutics is providing this information as of today's date and does not undertake any obligation to update any forward-looking statements contained in this conference call results of new information, future events, or circumstances, except is required by law.
+The company cautions investors not to place undue reliance on these forward-looking statements.
 Today's presentation also includes non-GAAP financial reporting.
 These non-GAAP measures should be considered in addition to and not in isolation or as a substitute for the information prepared in accordance with GAAP.
 You should refer to the company's first quarter earnings release for information and reconciliation of historical non-GAAP measures to the comparable GAAP financial measures.

 speaker